7 Important Things

 Nadia Ross turns her attention onto the real-life story of collaborator George Acheson, a man who has spent his life trying to find for himself a ‘way to live’ in a society he feels no kinship with.

 In 1966, at the age of 16, George was kicked out of his house because he would not cut his hair.
 Now a barber by profession currently living and working in a small village in Quebec, George faces the irony of his fate and looks to the past in an attempt to reconcile a life profoundly marked by the times.
 Born in 1950, George was an active participant in two counter-cultural movements of the last half of the 20th century.
 He immersed himself in the social and political upheavals of the 1960s and, after the movement fizzled out, he found himself working in London, England just as the Punk movement was starting to build.
 Decades later, George sees himself as an invisible, generic, middle-aged man and as such, he has a story to tell.
 Ross and Acheson, in this ‘fine theatre jewel… the two Davids show that they are always more intelligent, more humorous and more talented than all Goliaths of this world” (Frankfurter Rundschau).

 One of STO Union’s most important productions to date, 7 Important Things is a legacy left behind by the late George Acheson, Ross’s great long-time friend and collaborator who died in the fall of 2020.

 - Written and directed by: Nadia Ross

 - Performers: George Acheson and Nadia Ross

-- Technical director and stage manager: Rob Scott
+- Technical Director and Stage Manager (WAC) and artistic collaborator: Rob Scott

 Produced by STO Union and Canada’s National Arts Centre English Theatre in association with W.A.C.
 (Wakefield Art Collective)